Symptoms Of A Bad Fuel Regulator

 black smoke coming out of exhaust

 This symptom stems from the engine burning too much fuel (running rich).
-As the excess fuel burns off, it produces black smoke, which will exit out the tailpipe.
+As the excess fuel burns off, it produces black smoke, which will exit out the exhaust pipe.

 If your vehicle starts to look like the poster child for a “Stop Global Warming” campaign, there might be an issue with your fuel regulator.